Arachni/arachni/HACKING.md

 ----
 Arachni provides you with examples for the usual types of modules.

-This is your main guide: {Arachni::Modules::SimpleRFI}
+This is your main guide: {Arachni::Modules::Audit::SimpleRFI}

 This covers most of the usual tasks when writing a module.
 It lets Arachni do all the work.

 For something more elaborate look in:<br/>
-- {Arachni::Modules::ResponseSplitting}<br/>
+- {Arachni::Modules::Audit::ResponseSplitting}<br/>
-- {Arachni::Modules::SQLInjection}
+- {Arachni::Modules::Audit::SQLInjection}

 These modules do their own vulnerability checking and logging.

 If you want to create coupled modules take a look in:<br/>
-- {Arachni::Modules::ExtractObjects}<br/>
+- {Arachni::Modules::Recon::ExtractObjects}<br/>
-- {Arachni::Modules::AuditObjects}
+- {Arachni::Modules::Audit::AuditObjects}

-In this case {Arachni::Modules::ExtractObjects} extracts information from the web pages and saves it in the module datastore.
+In this case {Arachni::Modules::Recon::ExtractObjects} extracts information from the web pages and saves it in the module datastore.

 The datastore is persistent and shared between all modules.

-{Arachni::Modules::AuditObjects} then gets the data harvested by {Arachni::Modules::ExtractObjects}
+{Arachni::Modules::Audit::AuditObjects} then gets the data harvested by {Arachni::Modules::Recon::ExtractObjects}
 and handles it accordingly.

 One last note.